Tunable coupling of widely separated superconducting qubits: A possible application towards a modular quantum device: entanglement operations on qubits housed in nearby modules

-To evaluate the gate performance in the proposed coupling scheme, Figure ~\ref{fig3}(b) shows the two-qubit CZ gate error as a function of the gate time without the consideration of the system decoherence process.
-Here, same as the result shown in Ref.\cite{Zhao2021}, the CZ gate is implemented by tuning the frequency of the tunable bus according to a fast adiabatic control pulse \cite{Martinis2014}.
-One can find that with the qubit (bus)-resonator coupling strength of $170\,\rm MHz$, high-fidelity sub-100 ns CZ gates can be achieved.
-In addition, while two addition resonators are employed in the present gate scheme, the gate performance is comparable to those in the original scheme \cite{Zhao2021}, which relies on short-ranged coupling, thus favoring intra-module gate operations.
-This suggests that with this simple tunable coupling scheme, the inter-module gate operations are promising to be implemented with gate performance comparable with that of intra-module gate operations.
+To evaluate gate performance, Figure~\ref{fig3}(b) shows the CZ gate error as a function of the gate time without the consideration of the system decoherence process \cite{Pedersen2007}.
+One can find that with the resonator coupling strength above $170\,\rm MHz$, high-fidelity sub-100-ns CZ gates can be achieved.
+This suggests that with this tunable coupling scheme, the inter-module gate operations are promising to be implemented with gate performance comparable with that of intra-module gate operations.

+In practical implementations, compared with the original scheme, one may expect that besides the decoherence processes of the qubits and the bus, the difficulties to face with the present scheme depend on one additional limitation, i.e., the resonator decay process.
+Here, to study the influence of the resonator decay process on the CZ gate performance, the Lindblad master equation is employed.
+To be more specific, by considering the resonator decay process, the master equation can be expressed as